piiingz/tdt4140-superstudent/tdt4140-gr1824/README.md

 # Superstudent

 This is a project built as part of the course TDT4140, spring 2018.
 Based on this [template project](https://gitlab.stud.iie.ntnu.no/tdt4140-staff/examples/blob/master/tdt4140-gr18nn/README.md), the purpose of the project is to "Plan and manage small software engineering projects and participate as designer/programmer/tester in larger software projects."
-See: [Course Information] (https://www.ntnu.edu/studies/courses/TDT4140#tab=omEmnet)
+See: [Course Information] (https://www.ntnu.edu/studies/courses/TDT4140#tab=omEmnet).

-*Superstudent* is a system intended for SiT - Student welfare organization in Trondheim The system reads and classifies NMEA data.
+*Superstudent* is a system intended for SiT (Student welfare organization in Trondheim).
+The system reads and classifies NMEA data.
-It handles input from multiple users (Students) and will gather data about where each user is and how long they stay at predefined areas.
-This information is then used to offer statistics describing a group's patterns, so that SiT can improve their services. *Superstudent* also allow SiT to create competitions where the students can win prizes.
+It handles input from multiple users and will gather data about where each user is and how long they stay at predefined areas.
+This information is then used to offer statistics describing a group's patterns, so that SiT can improve their services. *Superstudent* also allows SiT to create competitions where the students can win prizes.

 ## Getting started